 Patent ductus arteriosusPDA

-PDA affects girls more often than boys.
+PDA is more common in girls than boys.
 The condition is more common in premature infants and those with neonatal respiratory distress syndrome.
-Infants with genetic disorders, such as Down syndrome, and whose mothers had rubella during pregnancy are at higher risk for PDA.
+Infants with genetic disorders, such as Down syndrome, or babies whose mothers had rubella during pregnancy are at higher risk for PDA.

 PDA is common in babies with congenital heart problems, such as hypoplastic left heart syndrome, transposition of the great vessels, and pulmonary stenosis.